Ordina-JTech/Ordina-JTech.github.io/_posts/2017-07-12-spring-boot-with-flyway-and-how-to-get-your-tests-working.md

 author: ivonet
 ---

-# Problem

-You have a spring boot application with flyway migration scripts for a MySQL database.
+__Problem:__ you have a spring boot application with flyway migration scripts for a MySQL database.
 Now your tests are failing because you don't have the database available during unit testing and flyway is complaining.

 # Solution